Ruibin-Liu/MolDF/README.md

 The old style `PDB` file format is not very well structured compared to the new PDBx file format.
 However, we can make `pdbx2df` support parsing a PDB file (pdb_id.pdb) into a Python dict of Pandas DataFrames similarly, although many 'blocks' need more post processing.
 As such, currently only the lines starting with `ATOM`, `HETATM`, and `TER` are read into a category named `_atom_site` which corresponds to the same category in a mmCIF file.
 And for NMR models, all `ATOM`, `HETATM`, and `TER` lines are read into a single DataFrame but atoms in a NMR model has the same value in the `nmr_model` column which is determined by the number in the corresponding `MODEL` line.

-The `TRIPOS MOL2` file format is also supported reading using the same keyword as the PDB and PDBx files.
+The `TRIPOS MOL2` file format is also supported for reading using the same keyword as the PDB and PDBx files about selecting file categories.
 Currently, the `ATOM`, `BOND`, and `MOLECULE` are supported.

 For the `PDB` and `MOL2` formats, if any other categories are required in your workflow, please raise an issue or PR.